chohra-med/testUserList/README.md

-# Mentor List
+# Users List

-> A React-Native Application that shows a List of Mentor with different functionalities
+> A React-Native Application that shows a List of Users with different functionalities

-> tags: #react-native #ES6 #BABEL
+> tags: #react-native #ES6 #BABEL #Prettier #ESLINT
 >
 Simple List          |  Search List By Name :-------------------------:|:-------------------------: